This week's community billboard

 IPSWICH:Shakti Yoga Shala at Waghorn St. Yoga classes adults 11am and 6pm, kids 4pm.
 Lurelle 0407599973.

-IPSWICH:Limestone Toastmasters Speechcraft Course commences 7.15pm September 7, Ipswich Humanities Building.
-Course runs over six nights, for information and bookings call Bette 0432 151 043.
+IPSWICH:Limestone Toastmasters Speechcraft Course.
+Ipswich Humanities Building.
+For information and bookings, call Bette 0432151043.

 IPSWICH:60 and Better Art Group, 1.30-4pm, at the Annex, Humanities Building, 56 South St, Ipswich.
 Contact Ted Wedmaier 32886398; Chris Draper 32889149.